 Tuesday, February 12

-Happiness Is a Choice, Part I, Revisited.
-Also, Being Right-Sized---A Key Principle for Unity
+Happiness Is a Choice, Part I, Also, Being Right-Sized---Key for Unity 2/12/13

-Placing our mind on our treasures, counting our blessings, is a great way to have an Attitude of Gratitude.
-The Innkeeper
+Placing our mind on our treasures, counting our blessings, is a great way to have an

 Today is wonderful; the weather is lovely.
 This morning, the skies showered the region, scrubbing the air and refreshing it.
 I'm mindful of a quote: